-All recreational vehicles placed on sites within a Special Flood Hazard Area (Zones A1-30, AH, and AE) on the FIRM shall:
+All recreational vehicles placed on sites within an SFHA (Zones A1-30, AH, and AE) on the FIRM shall:

-- (a) Be on the site for fewer than 180 consecutive days; or - (b) Be fully licensed, insured, and ready for highway use.
-A recreational vehicle is ready for highway use if it is on its wheels or integral jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or - (c) Meet the permit requirements of Section 15 of this ordinance and the elevation and anchoring requirements for manufactured homes in Section 23.
+- a.
+Be on the site for fewer than one hundred eighty (180) consecutive days; or - b.
+Be fully licensed, insured, and ready for highway use.
+A recreational vehicle is ready for highway use if it is on its wheels or integral jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or c.
+Meet the permit requirements of Section 6.12.124 and the elevation and anchoring requirements for manufactured homes in Section 6.12.140.